 Exploring the Benefits of Volunteering for Seniors

 Volunteering can be a rewarding experience for seniors, offering many benefits for your body and mind while also helping your community.
-Scientific studies tell us connecting with others to create positive change in the lives of others might also create positive change in our own lives.
+Scientific studies tell us that connecting with others to create positive change in the lives of others might also create positive change in our own lives.
 The evidence suggests getting involved can benefit our general health, leading many doctors to recommend volunteer work for seniors to keep their minds and bodies active.

 Emotional and Social Benefits